 It's not advised to exceed 3g of plant sterols or sterols in one day.
 More than this will not lower your cholesterol any further, and these products can be expensive.

 In people with high blood cholesterol, a daily intake of 1.5-2.4g of plant stanols lowers LDL cholesterol by an average of 7-10% within two to three weeks.
-You need to have these amounts every day for two to three weeks to see the benefit to cholesterol levels and continuous use in order to collect a benefit to health.
+To see these benefits, it's important to consistently take this amount every day for at least two to three weeks.
+To maintain the health benefits, continuous use is key.

 In summary:

-- Beta Glucans from oats and barley - cholesterol lowering effect of 5-10%.
+- Beta-glucans from oats and barley: Can lower cholesterol by 5-10%.

-- Plant stanols - cholesterol-lowering effect of 7~10%
+- Plant stanols: Pack the biggest punch, with a cholesterol-lowering effect of 7~10%

-Add that all up, and you could potentially lower your cholesterol by 29%!
+Add them all up, and you could potentially lower your cholesterol by up to 29%! 🎉